ESGF/esgf-user-support/docs/faq.rst

 Do I need to join the project serving the data?
 -----------------------------------------------
 You only need to join the project if you plan to edit wiki pages, upload files etc. In case you want to download data from ESGF, you will most likely have to join a data access control group.
-These groups are not the same as CoG projects.
-For details about data access groups see tutorial :ref:`Authorization for ESGF Data Access <data_access_groups>`..
+These groups are not the same as projects.
+For details about data access groups see tutorial :ref:`Authorization for ESGF Data Access <data_access_groups>`.

 Which group membership is necessary for download of ESGF data?
 --------------------------------------------------------------